Citrus shield bug

 BIOLOGY

-Lifecycle: Adults are in resting stage in winter.
-In early summer the females lay their eggs in batches of about 15 eggs, usually on the upper surface of citrus leaves, between May to September.
+Lifecycle: In early summer, the females lay their eggs in batches of about 15 eggs, usually on the upper surface of citrus leaves, between May and September.
 The nymphs take 4-6 weeks to develop into adults.
 During the early stages, nymphs will crowd together on the bark.
-At altitudes from 500 to 1000 m there is probably only one generation per year.
+At altitudes ranging from 500 to 1000 m, there is probably only one generation per year.
 Two generations are possible at lower altitudes.
 Young nymphs are gregarious.

 Dispersal: Adults fly.

 When can damage be expected?
-The citrus shield bug can cause very summer fruit drop in some years in some orchards.
-However, the causes of such outbreaks is not yet understood.
+The citrus shield bug can cause a very large fruit drop in some orchards.
+However, the causes of such outbreaks are not yet understood.

 Hosts: Hosts include citrus and native Rutaceae.